 This includes targeting them on Facebook using a Custom Audience and the social network’s re-targeting pixel.
 You can also re-target them depending on three important segments:

-The key here is to use web analytics in order to personalize your e-commerce re-marketing strategy.
+The key here is to use web analytics to personalize your e-commerce re-marketing strategy.
 That way, you can win your prospects back, boost your online sales, and decrease your cart abandonment rate.

 Do you have other tips on how e-commerce business owners can boost their store’s online presence?
 Let us know in the comments!

-About the Author: Jake Rheude is the Director of Marketing at Red Stag Fulfillment, an ecommerce fulfillment warehouse that was born out of eCommerce.
+About the Author: Jake Rheude is the Director of Marketing at Red Stag Fulfillment, an eCommerce fulfilment warehouse that was born out of eCommerce.